PXLAIRobotics/researchproject-2122/README.md

 Teams are provided a Unity simulation environment.
 The environment can be used with ROS, using [this Docker container](https://github.com/PXLRoboticsLab/ROS2_Unity).

+# Unity scene
+You can download the (standalone) Unity scene in our MS Teams channel (Files > Course Material), or via [this link](https://hogeschoolpxl.sharepoint.com/:u:/s/ResearchProject-AIRobotics/EZcivc9etfVCkYHheYEYRg8Bmm0xlwB8HkP8diUBsRMZCA?e=OOb1ui).
+A Unity installation is not required to run the simulation.

+You should be able to start the simulation by executing ```./build.x86_64```.
+The build is targetted for Linux systems, so this won't work for Windows.

+*If a Windows version is required, let us know. (but do remember that ROS2 will need to run in Windows as well in that case)*

 # Setup
 Start the (standalone) Unity scene.
-You should see the thermal camera of the drone. *Use the 'C' button to switch camera's. (under construction)*
+You should see the thermal camera of the drone.
+Use the 'C' button to switch camera's. *(more cameras will be added in next version)*

 Run the ROS2_Unity container.
 Read the documentation first to understand how it works.
 Summary: start container, attach to it and start the ./01... script so it connects to your (local) Unity instance.
 Unity can run on your local host machine, the Docker container should pick this up automatically.